 Establishing parentage early in a child's life is important.
-For example, it can ensure financial support is available to the child.
+It can ensure financial support is available to the child.

 This paternity law introduction will help you understand the process of establishing paternity.
 It will also explain the legal significance paternity carries.